-- 6.1.
+6.1.
 Once a prospective student is provisionally admitted to the University, a research proposal may be submitted to the potential supervisor(s) for consideration.
-Such a research proposal must meet the prescribed requirements set out below in paragraph 6.3 and must be written in the same language as the language in which the thesis or dissertation is to be written. - 6.2.
-The proposal functions as part of the screening process of prospective postgraduate programme candidates and gives departments and potential supervisors a sense of the candidate's ability to formulate his or her ideas, the candidate's ability to write a thesis or dissertation in the relevant language, the contribution of the study to the field of research and the feasibility of the project.
+Such a research proposal must meet the prescribed requirements set out below in paragraph 6.3 and must be written in the same language as the language in which the thesis or dissertation is to be written.

+- 6.2.
+The proposal functions as part of the screening process of prospective postgraduate programme candidates and gives departments and potential supervisors a sense of the candidate's ability to formulate his or her ideas, the candidate's ability to write a thesis or dissertation in the relevant language, the contribution of the study to the field of research and the feasibility of the project. - 6.3.
-- 6.3.
 A research proposal must include at least the following: - 6.3.1.
 A provisional title. - 6.3.2.
 An initial description of the research problem, which includes an overview of the current state of the research as reflected in the literature, the relevance of the research problem, and potential outcomes. - 6.3.3.
 A more detailed exposition of provisional chapters and headings under which the research problem is proposed to be addressed. - 6.3.4.
 A description of how the prospective student proposes to deal with the research problem, which includes any hypotheses, research methodologies (if a comparative study is undertaken, this would include justifications for selecting particular systems for purposes of comparison), and whether there is any need for ethical clearance and approval. - 6.3.5.
 A detailed research programme schedule, setting out the relevant chapters (as indicated in paragraph 6.3.3), their proposed length, and projected dates of completion. - 6.3.6.
 A provisional bibliography. - 6.4.
 Length of a research proposal: - 6.4.1.
 A master's research proposal should be between 4500 and 7500 words (including footnotes, excluding bibliography). - 6.4.2.
 A doctorate research proposal should be between 6000 and 9000 words (including footnotes, excluding bibliography). - 6.5.
+The default referencing style for the research proposal is that of the Stellenbosch Law Review, which can be accessed here.
+However, a prospective student may with the express permission of the potential supervisor(s) deviate from the Stellenbosch Law Review style guide or use another referencing style.

+- 6.6.
 If the potential supervisor(s) is/are of the opinion that a prospective student will benefit from research training, he or she or they may request that the prospective student undertakes the necessary training before submitting a research proposal or as soon as possible after submitting a research proposal.
-Students who register provisionally (see paragraph 10 below) must attend and participate in the generic postgraduate training sessions during the first year of study to the satisfaction of the supervisor(s).
+Students who register as preparatory students (see paragraph 10 below) or in terms of the short procedure (see paragraph 11 below) must complete the generic postgraduate training sessions during the first year of study to the satisfaction of the supervisor(s).
+For the avoidance of doubt, "first year of study" includes the year of preparatory registration. - 6.7.

-6.6.
 Once the potential supervisor(s) and the prospective student are satisfied with the content and format of the research proposal, it is submitted to the chairperson of the Research Committee by the potential supervisor(s).